Foundation / Corporation

 - Make any grant to any other individual or organization

-The first step to apply will be to select one Healthy Eating Play and one Physical Activity Play from the 2018-2019 Playbook.
+The first step of the application process is to select one Healthy Eating Play and one Physical Activity Play from the 2018-2019 Playbook.
 The Playbook can be seen at: https://www.fueluptoplay60.com/playbooks/fuel-up-to-play-60-playbook.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.